bikehopper/bikehopper-ui/CONVENTIONS.md

 ## React

-- Components should be in a file ComponentName.jsx that exports only the component
+- Components should be in a file ComponentName.tsx that exports only the component
 - Keep props semantic.
 Don't unnecessarily refer to how the child component renders something